ringing-lib/ringing-lib-python/docs/source/classes/row.rst

    :param generator: generators for the group (rows)
    :type generator: :class:`Row` or int or string
-   :raises: :exc:`ValueError` if a generator can't be parsed

    .. method:: __lt__(group)
    .. method:: __le__(group)